 Does switching broadband affect my phone?

-Most broadband packages are phone and broadband bundles so you cannot switch one without switching the other.
-Some providers do offer broadband only, letting you choose a different phone service, though these aren’t common and unless you have a very specific reason for doing this it is best to get broadband and phone from the same provider.
+Most broadband packages are phone and broadband bundles, so you can't switch one without switching the other.
+Some providers do offer broadband only, letting you choose a different phone service, though these aren’t common.
+Unless you have a very specific reason to do so, it’s best to get broadband and phone from the same provider.

 Are there alternatives to installing a phone line?

-Some ISPs (such as EE or Three) offer 4G and 5G broadband.
-You won't need a phone line, just a 4G/5G router to distribute the mobile internet signal around your home via Wi-Fi (or a network cable, if supported).
-You could also get broadband via satellite, or from a WISP (Wireless ISP).
-However, these have their own drawbacks and fixed-line connections are usually the best option.
+Some mobile phone networks, such as EE or Three, offer 4G and 5G broadband connections.
+You won't need a phone line, just a 4G/5G Wi-Fi router.
+You could also get broadband via satellite or from a WISP (wireless internet service provider).
+However, these have their own drawbacks, and fixed-line connections are usually the best option.